 International Driver’s Licenses, offered for a fee by various online services, are not the same thing and don’t fulfill the requirement.

 Rent the tiniest car that you can fit your belongings into.

-Know how to drive a manual.
+Knowing how to drive a manual will make life simpler.

 Most car rental companies keep a few automatics on hand for international visitors, but manual cars are standard in Italy (and all over Europe).

 You’ll pay much less–and have much more vehicle choice–if you can drive a manual.

 Pay attention to the color of your parking space.